-On startup, the history is initialized from the file named by the variable HISTFILE (default 7/bash_history).
+On startup, the history is initialized from the file named by the variable HISTFILE (default 7.bash\history).
 The file named by the value of HISTFILE is truncated, if necessary, to contain no more than the number of lines specified by the value of HISTFILESIZE.
-When the history file is read, lines beginning with the history comment character followed immediately by a digit are interpreted as timestamps for the preceding history line.
+If HISTFILESIZE is unset, or set to null, a non-numeric value, or a numeric value less than zero, the history file is not truncated.
+When the history file is read, lines beginning with the history comment character followed immediately by a digit are interpreted as time-stamps for the preceding history line.
 These timestamps are optionally displayed depending on the value of the HISTTIMEFORMAT variable.
-When an interactive shell exits, the last \$HISTSIZE lines are copied from the history list to \$HISTFILE.
+When a shell with history enabled exits, the last \$HISTSIZE lines are copied from the history list to \$HISTFILE.
 If the histappend shell option is enabled (see the description of shopt under SHELL BUILTIN COMMANDS below), the lines are appended to the history file, otherwise the history file is overwritten.
 If HISTFILE is unset, or if the history file is unwritable, the history is not saved.
 If the HISTTIMEFORMAT variable is set, time stamps are written to the history file, marked with the history comment character, so they may be preserved across shell sessions.
-This uses the history comment character to distinguish time-stamps from other history lines.
+This uses the history comment character to distinguish timestamps from other history lines.
 After saving the history, the history file is truncated to contain no more than HISTFILESIZE lines.
-If HISTFILESIZE is not set, no truncation is performed.
+If HISTFILESIZE is unset, or set to null, a non-numeric value, or a numeric value less than zero, the history file is not truncated.

-The builtin command fc (see SHELL BUILTIN COMMANDS below) may be used to list or edit and reexecute a portion of the history list.
+The builtin command fc (see SHELL BUILTIN COMMANDS below) may be used to list or edit and re-execute a portion of the history list.
 The history builtin may be used to display or modify the history list and manipulate the history file.
 When using command-line editing, search commands are available in each editing mode that provide access to the history list.